 - Participants MUST putt-out every hole and post hole-by-hole scores.

-- The tournament is concluded on Labor Day weekend.
+- The tournament runs Memorial Day – Labor Day

 - The more individual scores you submit into the handicap system, the better your chance of winning!